hms-dbmi/chromoscope/docs/how-to-use.md

 #### Exporting PNG

 #### Interacting with Visualizations
 By default, interactions are not activated in visualizations.
-You will first need to click on a visualization, following the instruction on the left-top corner (i.e., “Click inside to use interactions”).
+You will first need to click on a visualization, following the instruction on the top-left corner (i.e., “Click inside to use interactions”).

 After clicking on it, you can now adjust brushes, use the mouse wheel to zoom in and out, and click on a SV.
 In this mode, you can scroll the entire website by putting your mouse around the main visualization (i.e., gray dotted region).